TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/Index.rst

    1. Edit in GitHub

-      You can edit documentation in your browser by accessing its repository directly on GitHub.
+      You can edit documentation in your browser by accessing its repository directly in GitHub.

       This workflow is ideal for making minor changes such as fixing grammatical errors and typos.